Recipient Hemovigilance

 Please check the resource section to access the publication.

-Common Transfusion Reaction Reporting Form ThumbnailThe AABB Common Transfusion Reaction Reporting Form is intended for use by hospitals and blood centers for communicating information about transfusion reactions to the blood supplier, particularly when there are multiple suppliers to the hospital transfusion service.
-The form is intended to streamline the process for hospitals and provide complete information for blood suppliers when investigating transfusion reactions.
-The AABB Donor Hemovigilance Working Group and Hemovigilance Committee recently reviewed and updated the form, after the end of a successful first year use.
+Common Transfusion Reaction Reporting Form ThumbnailThe AABB Common Transfusion Reaction Reporting Form is intended for use by hospitals and blood centers to communicate about transfusion reactions, particularly when there are multiple suppliers to the hospital transfusion service.
+The form helps to streamline the process for hospitals and provide complete information for blood suppliers when investigating transfusion reactions.
+The AABB Donor Hemovigilance Working Group and Hemovigilance Committee updated version 2.0 of the form to include new risk factors (e.g., COVID-19 related respiratory disease), and update Diagnostics, and Treatment and Clinical Course sections.

 Common Transfusion Reaction Reporting Form (Updated)